 Homeowners and tenants who are considering using house-sharing services should discuss this with their insurer beforehand, and check how this could impact their home and contents insurance, strata or renter’s insurance policies.

 Some insurers have responded to changes in the holiday marketplace with specific products designed to cover short-term holiday letting activities.
-You can find insurers offering insurance tailored for short-term holiday letting at http://www.findaninsurer.com.au/category/76205.
+Find an Insurer can help you find insurers offering insurance tailored for short-term holiday letting.

 A standard requirement of your insurance policy is to keep the property well maintained and repair any damage or deterioration.
 If damage occurs because you haven’t maintained your home properly, your insurer might not cover some or all of your damage or loss.